StevensND/StevensND/README.md

 ### Do you want to know how to start with mod stuff?

-Check [this guide](https://github.com/StevensND/ghidra-port-mods-guide) that I made
+Check [this guide](https://github.com/StevensND/ghidra-port-mods-guide) that I made as well as the [Ghidra-Switch-Loader extension](https://github.com/StevensND/Ghidra-Switch-Loader) that you might need.

 ### Socials